-Destiny 2 is now waiting in the wings, and ahead of its scheduled release later this year we’ve gathered all the news, rumours and info about the game into one place.
-This is everything you need to know about Bungie’s blockbuster sequel.
+Destiny 2 is now waiting in the wings, and ahead of its scheduled release later this year we’ve gathered all the news, rumors and info about the game into one place.
+Gear up space cowboy, this is everything you need to know about Bungie’s blockbuster sequel.

 Cut to the chase

 - What is it?
-The highly-anticipated anticipated follow up to MMO shooter Destiny
+The highly-anticipated follow up to MMO shooter Destiny

 - Destiny 2 developers: Bungie and High Moon Studios